The Science behind a Gluten-Free Diet: Is Non-Celiac Gluten Sensitivity (NCGS) Evidence-Based Medicine?

 Gluten sensitivity might cause abdominal symptoms in the absence of CD (villous atrophy)13.
 IgG levels improved post-gluten withdrawal in CD patients and those with IBS not diagnosed with Celiac.
 This means that positive bloodwork results for serum IgG and immune HLA-DQ2 markers can signal potential responders to a gluten-free diet in IBS in patients who have not been diagnosed with NCGS or CD13.

-- Probiotics are an excellent gluten-free supplement to address symptoms of irregular bowel movement, leaky gut and various food sensitivities.
-It will heal the gut, the immune system response in the intestines, restore villi and regulate digestion.
+Probiotics are an excellent gluten-free supplement to address symptoms of irregular bowel movement, leaky gut and various food sensitivities.
+Probiotics support the gut, the immune system response in the intestines, restore villi and regulate digestion.
 Probiotics also help regulate serotonin receptors in the gut, improving depression and helping mood.
 Wow, flour does not do that!

 2 Sellitto M, et al. Proof of concept of microbiome–metabolome analysis and delayed gluten exposure on celiac disease autoimmunity in genetically at-risk infants.
 PLoS ONE 7(3):e33387 (2012); http://dx.doi.org/10.1371/journal.pone.0033387.